jacqueline-kraus/MS4-anime-art/README.md

 ![homepage-mobile](readme-files/features/homepage-mobile.png)

 #### About
 - The `about` page is informative.
-The user can read here about why Anime Art was founded, about the products it offers and about the artist, who creates the products.
-Also the user can find a small FAQ on this page
+The user can read here about why Anime Art was founded, about the products it offers, and about the artist, who creates the products.
+Also, the user can find a small FAQ on this page

 ![about-desktop](readme-files/features/about-desktop.png)